 DIVINATION WITH PLAYING CARDS

 Most schools of thought on Playing Card divination advise the student to memorize meanings of each card in a standard 52 card deck, for both upright and reversed positions.
 Others advise the student to meditate on each card and develop their own meanings.
+I learned to read playing cards by applying the divinatory meanings of Tarot Cards to those of Playing Cards.

 The Four Areas of Life